 Special techniques Candidates should be familiar with the general principles of contrast examinations and the performance and interpretation of the more commonly used techniques.
-They should understand the principles of fluoroscopy with image intensification and Doppler ultrasonography including colour flow, and the types of conditions in which these techniques may be usefully employed.
+They should understand the principles of fluoroscopy with image intensification, and Doppler ultrasonography, including colour flow, and the types of conditions in which these techniques may be usefully employed.

-Note on species and choice of cases:
+Note on Choice of Cases: